Wojciech Orliński

 Wojciech Orliński (born 24 January 1969 in Warsaw) is a Polish journalist, writer, and blogger.
-In 1990s he was a member of the Polish Socialist Party.
-Between 1997 and 2021 he was a regular columnist for Gazeta Wyborcza.
-From 2011 to 2021 he was also the president of the Solidarity trade union at Agora, the newspaper's publisher.
-Since 2020 he has been working as a chemistry teacher.
+In the 1990s, he was a member of the Polish Socialist Party.
+Between 1997 and 2021, he was a regular columnist for Gazeta Wyborcza.
+From 2011 to 2021, he was also the president of the Solidarity trade union at Agora, the newspaper's publisher.
+Since 2020, he has been working as a chemistry teacher.

 He has written several books, including an alternate history novel (Polska nie istnieje), an encyclopaedic guide to Stanisław Lem (Co to są sepulki?), a biography of Stanisław Lem, three travel books and an essay on dangers connected with the development of the Internet.
 He has also published science-fiction stories and opinion pieces in Nowa Fantastyka.